-Once the engine has started, it is handed off to an AP to manage it from then on.
+Once the engine has started, it is handed off to an AP to be managed.

 A dedicated script,

-When a client requests a connection, the AP it is talking to will decide the best TE for the client to connect to.
-By default connections are allocated randomly across all available TEs for a given database in order to balance the load.
+When a client requests a connection, the AP it is talking to will choose a TE and reply with that TE’s address By default connections are assigned randomly across all available TEs for a given database in order to balance the load.

-However the APs load-balancing capability can force connections to, or away from, a specific TE or subset of TEs.
+This default can be changed and APs configured to force connections to, or away from, a specific TE or subset of TEs.
 Hence, if certain connections can be restricted to querying only a subset of tables, connections can also be restricted to a subset of TEs.
-Only those TEs will have those tables cached in their local memory.
+Only those TEs will have that subset of tables cached in their local memory.
 In this way the cache requirements of different TEs can be managed by restricting the data they will cache.
 Alternatively, different TEs can be restricted to specific types of queries, for example OLTP or OLAP.